bcgov/Technology-Code-of-Practice/README.md

 (Individual Code items are set out in greater detail below.)

+### 0. Meet the Digital Service Standard

+If you are building a Digital Service, make sure you meet the Digital Service Standard.

-### 1. Define user needs
+### 1. Describe user needs informed by ongoing research

-Understand your users and their needs.
-Develop knowledge of your users and what that means for your technology project or programme.
+Describe your ongoing user research, your understanding of user needs and what that means for your technology project or program.

 ### 2. Make things accessible

-Make sure your technology, infrastructure and systems are accessible for users.
+Make sure your technology, infrastructure and systems are accessible for users, regardless of region, device, or channel.

+### 3. Follow latest guidance to integrate and adapt technology

+Your technology should adapt to future demands and work with existing technologies, processes and infrastructure in your organization.

-### 3. Be open and use open source
+### 4. Work in the open and share your technology

+Promote good practice by publishing your code openly and sharing your services, data and software components.

-Publish your code and use open source to improve transparency, flexibility and accountability.
+### 5. Reuse technology and use open source

+Improve transparency and accountability while reducing duplication by reusing technology and using open source.

-### 4. Make use of open standards
+### 6. Make use of open standards

-Build technology that uses open standards to ensure your technology works and communicates with other technology, and can easily be upgraded and expanded.
+Build technology that uses open standards to ensure your technology works and communicates with other technology, and is easily upgraded and expanded.

-### 5. Use cloud intelligently
+### 7. Use cloud intelligently

-Use public cloud intelligently, as stated in the government’s in-development cloud policy.
+Use public cloud intelligently as stated in the government’s cloud policy.
 [Note: Adapted from the UK's "cloud first" practice and policy.]

-### 6. Make things secure
+### 8. Make things secure

 Keep systems and data safe with the appropriate level of security.

-### 7. Make privacy integral
+### 9. Make privacy integral

 Make sure citizens’ rights are protected by integrating privacy as an essential part of your system.